rbose365/ProjectrFall2017/README.md

   what the student would be signing up to do if they bid on the project.
 * Students can send messages to other users, in particular their instructors.
 * Students will receive notifications if their bids are accepted or rejected by their instructors.
+* Students can use tags to sort projects according to their interests.

 #### Instructor Features
 * Instructors can send and receive messages to other users
-* Instructors can see bids that have been submitted (bids include team member names and a description of why they should be awarded the project) and opt to accept or reject them.
+* Instructors can see bids that have been submitted (bids include team member names and a description of why they should be awarded the project) and opt to accept or reject them for all classes.
 * Instructors can view projects submitted by clients and either accept them or reject them.

 #### Client Features